-- Enrichment programs intended to increase social interaction, mental stimulation and exercise - 2.
-Retention programs to ensure pets don't enter the shelter in the first place: LHS offers a food bank to help those in need when buying pet food may be a hardship - 3.
-Foster programs that extend our space and allow pets who are recovering from surgery, or are stressed in the shelter environment, to recover and / or destress in a home environment - 4.
-Children's programs including Reading Buddies and Rescue Rangers camp intended to involve children at an early age - 5.
-Partnerships with shelters in high-kill regions where animals are transported to shelters like LHS where space is available, and a second chance is more certain - 6.
-Shelter Medicine as a specialty: At LHS we are fortunate to have a full-time vet and two part-time vets serving in our Hope Clinic who care for our residents in addition to offering services to the public at a reduced cost
+- 1) Enrichment programs intended to increase social interaction, mental stimulation and exercise; - 2) Retention programs to ensure pets don't enter the shelter in the first place: LHS offers a food bank to help those in need when buying pet food may be a hardship; - 3) Foster programs that extend our space and allow pets who are recovering from surgery, or are stressed in the shelter environment, to recover and / or destress in a home environment; - 4) Children's programs including Reading Buddies and Rescue Rangers camp intended to involve children at an early age; - 5) Partnerships with shelters in high-kill regions where animals are transported to shelters like LHS where space is available, and a second chance is more certain; - 6) Awareness of the positive impact animals have on mental health; - 7) Shelter Medicine as a specialty: At LHS we are fortunate to have a full-time vet on staff serving in our Hope Clinic.
+Our vet takes care of our residents in addition to offering services to the public at a reduced cost.